 Tickets will be on sale from Ticketek in July and August.
 A seating map giving a general idea of where each school will be published and will assist patrons to purchase their tickets to get the best view.
 Please note that purchasing tickets in the general vicinity should give a good view.

 What are these promo codes I keep hearing about?

-Promo codes are given to schools for their Principal and assisting staff or helpers to attend.
+Promo codes are given to schools for their Principal and assisting staff or helpers to attend at a discounted rate.
 They are not available to the general public.

 School excursions - bringing groups other than the Choir

 Promo codes are available for schools to organise an excursion so that groups of students who are not performing can attend the One Big Voice concerts.

 DVD production for 2019 will be different from previous years.
 It will be a professional soundtrack of all songs run consecutively, with visual footage to accompany.
 Speeches and comperes will be seen but not heard in the footage.
 Order Forms will be sent home with your child and will also be available at the venue and on the One Big Voice website.
 They will be available as a DVD or a download option.

 * this section could be revised/updated throughout the year